bjfupoplar/PlantPseudo/README.md

 - repeatMaskedFa:  contains a file named genome_rm.fa which is  entire repeat masked genome dna sequence from that species in FASTA format;
 - pep: contains a FASTA file for all the proteins in the species;
 - gff: The GFF (General Feature Format) format consists of one line per feature, each containing 9 columns of data, plus optional track definition lines.
 The following documentation is based on the Version 3 specifications.
---repeatMaskedGff: if provided, the pipeline will identifty helitron-associated pseudogenes.
+- repeatMaskedGff: if provided, the pipeline will identifty helitron-associated pseudogenes.
 (The file is the output of RepeatMasker, which is a gff3 format )

 # Run the pipeline: